Drums Along the Mohawk (1939)

 Then comes an Indian raid.
 The Martin farm is torched as settlers flee for the safety of the fort.
 Lana suffers a miscarriage.
 And the couple are forced to start over again as hired help on the farm of the widow McKlennar (Edna May Oliver).

 Peace returns to Deerfield and Mrs. McKlennar’s farm thrives under Martin’s direction.
-But that peace is unlikely to last with war raging between the settlers and the British.
+But that peace is unlikely to last with war raging between the settlers, the British and their Indian allies.

 This marked John Ford’s first film in color and it certainly presses home the perils of living on the frontier in the 1700s and the courage it took to do so.